agsb/keebngsl/README.md

 ### the frequencies

-The 2803 words of NGSL 1.2 are represented as "lemma fppm", where lemma is the word and fppm is the frequency of lemma per million.
+The 2809 words of NGSL 1.2 are represented as "lemma fppm", where lemma is the word and fppm is the absolute frequency of lemma per million.

-Then for each letter the fppm of ocurrences in all lemmas are normalized as absolute percentual, and same process for digraphs, trigraphs and tetragraphs using space at begin and ends to form the lemmas.
+Then for each character the fppm of ocurrences in all lemmas are normalized as absolute percentual, and same process for bigrams, trigrams and tetragrams using space at begin and end, to form the normal use of lemmas.
 The unused digraphs are listed.

-The result frequency tables for letters, digraphs, trigraphs, tetragraphs and not found digraphs.
+The result frequency tables for letters, digraphs, trigraphs, tetragraphs and for not found digraphs.

 ### the combinations